learn-co-curriculum/puts-print-and-return-readme/README.md

 ### Return Values of Methods

 Methods are like vending machines.
 When you use a vending machine you just put in two arguments, the number (C7) and your money.
-We already know how to use arguments, but then your vending machine might do two things, one, it will make a noise saying that everything worked, beep beep.
-Then it actually does something...it gives you the soda.
-The soda is the return type, you then call the drink method on that soda and enjoy it.
+We already know how to use arguments, but then your vending machine might do two thing.
+One, it will make a noise saying that everything worked, beep beep.
+Then it gives you the soda.
+The soda is the return type.
 But those beeps?
 Are you able to do anything with them?
 Nope!
-That's like puts, it just tells you stuff and then goes into the ether!
+That's like puts: it just tells you stuff and then goes into the ether!
 Gone forever.

 Every method in Ruby returns a value by default, even custom ones.
 This returned value will be the value of the last statement.